Braille Hybrid Adaptive Test

 The braille HAT provides students access to an efficient online adaptive test that simplifies logistical burdens for educators and students.
 This online form serves as an alternative to the online adaptive and paper fixed-form options.
 The braille online HAT allows LEAs or schools to order a set of preprinted embossed graphics for a student’s mathematics test in cases in which the student would not otherwise have access to an embossing printer that works with the Smarter Balanced mathematics assessment items.
 The student is able to use the online test delivery system, including embedded accessibility resources, while also accessing the pre-embossed graphics.

-For the 2017–18 administration, the braille HAT is available in English Braille American Edition paired with Nemeth mathematics code, contracted.
-Starting in 2018–19, the administration also will support Unified English Braille.
+The braille HAT is available in English Braille American Edition or Unified English Braille (UEB) paired with Nemeth mathematics code (contracted and uncontracted), and UEB with UEB Math Code (contracted and uncontracted).
 LEA CAASPP coordinators must consult with the student's individualized education program to ensure that the correct assessment and codes are selected for the student.

 Reuse and Manner of Disposal